UPDATED: March 2018

 - Flame retardant chemicals (although there is good news on this front–more on that in a minute).

-This chemical cocktail releases VOCs (volatile organic compounds), which are linked to a host of health problems, from respiratory irritation to cancer, and are particularly potent if you purchase a brand new mattress.
+This chemical cocktail releases VOCs (volatile organic compounds), which are linked to a host of health problems, from respiratory irritation to cancer.

 A Myth About Off-Gassing